 PRK Aftercare and Post-operative Guidelines

 The success of your photorefractive keratectomy (PRK) procedure is partly determined by good post-operative care.
 Because we remove several layers of tissue from your cornea during the surgery, full recovery may take a few weeks.
 You should, however, be able to resume most normal activities within a week of your surgery.
 Your surgeon will provide you with detailed PRK aftercare instructions after you visit our Toronto, ON-area practice.
-You will need to follow this direction in the days and weeks following your surgery.
+You will need to follow this direction in the days and weeks following your surgery to further minimize your already low risk of complications.
 Adhering to these instructions will ensure that your recovery goes as smoothly and quickly as possible.

 |After Surgery Basics|